Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power: 3. Results and Discussions

-Although the pump amplitude in the following sections is maintained at the previously used value of $8 \times 10^7$ V/m (\(0.0256\,\text{mJ/cm}^{2}\) of pump energy) to achieve lasing at 870~nm — it is noteworthy that the required threshold pump energy has been successfully reduced by a factor of 2.857 compared to earlier reports~\cite{ahmed_efficient_2018, ahamed_wavelength_2024}.
-The lasing emission characteristics at a pump amplitude of $2.8 \times 10^7$ V/m (\(0.0031\,\text{mJ/cm}^{2}\) of pump energy) are presented in Figure~\ref{DBR2_pop_th_red}.
-While the emission peak at 870~nm and the integrated power are lower due to the reduced input energy, this result highlights a promising approach for realizing low-cost, practical nanolasers.
-It is to be noted that no lasing occurs for pump amplitude less than $2.8 \times 10^7$ V/m.
+\subsubsubsection{D. Threshold reduction} Although the pump amplitude in the following sections is maintained at the previously used value of $8 \times 10^7$ V/m (\(0.0256\,\text{mJ/cm}^{2}\) of pump energy) to achieve lasing at 870~nm, it is noteworthy that the required threshold pump energy has been successfully reduced by a factor of 2.857 compared to earlier reports.\cite{ahmed_efficient_2018, ahamed_wavelength_2024} The lasing emission characteristics at a pump amplitude of $2.8 \times 10^7$ V/m (\(0.0031\,\text{mJ/cm}^{2}\) of pump energy) are presented in Figure~\ref{DBR2_pop_th_red}.
+This result highlights a promising approach for realizing low-cost, practical nanolasers.